JetBrains/kotlin-web-site/docs/topics/collections-overview.md

 [//]: # (title: Collections overview)

-The Kotlin Standard Library provides a comprehensive set of tools for managing _collections_ – groups of a variable number of items (possibly zero) that share significance to the problem being solved and are operated upon commonly.
+The Kotlin Standard Library provides a comprehensive set of tools for managing _collections_ – groups of a variable number of items (possibly zero) that are significant to the problem being solved and are commonly operated on.

 Collections are a common concept for most programming languages, so if you're familiar with, for example, Java or Python collections, you can skip this introduction and proceed to the detailed sections.